National Women's Soccer League on television: CBS Sports and Twitch (2020–2022)

 Coverage of the 2020 NWSL season was scheduled to begin on Saturday, April 18 at 1 p.m.
 ET on CBS and CBS All Access with coverage of the OL Reign taking on the Washington Spirit.
 That was supposed to be followed by a rematch of previous year's championship game between the Chicago Red Stars and the North Carolina Courage at 7 p.m.
 ET on Twitch.
 On March 12, 2020, the preseason match schedule was cancelled due to the coronavirus pandemic.
 As a result, the NWSL announced on March 20 that the regular season start cancelled.

 And then on June 16, 2020, the National Women's Soccer League announced that CBS would air the opening match of the 2020 NWSL Challenge Cup between back-to-back champions North Carolina Courage and Portland Thorns FC on June 27 at 10:30 a.m.
 MT (12:30 p.m.
 ET).
 The CBS broadcast coverage of the opening match would also stream live on CBS All Access, and opening day would continue with a matchup between the Orlando Pride and Chicago Red Stars on CBS All Access at 8 p.m.
 MT (10 p.m.
 ET).

 The opening match would be covered by play-by-play announcer Jenn Hildreth and analyst Aly Wagner, with games 2 through 22 called by play-by-play announcer Mike Watts and analyst Lori Lindsey.
 Josh Tolle and Jenn Cooper would broadcast all other matches on Twitch for viewers outside the U.S. and Canada.
 Marisa Pilla would serve as the tournament's on-field reporter.

 For the 2021 NWSL Championship Game on November 20, CBS aired the game live while Paramount+ (formally CBS All Access) would stream it live on their service.
 Meanwhile, the NWSL's Twitch channel would stream the game internationally.
 Jenn Hildreth once again provided the play-by-play alongside Aly Wagner with Marisa Pilla and Lori Lindsey reporting from the sidelines.

+CBS Sports, TSN, DAZN, Tigo, and Endeavor (2023)

+The league's partnership with Twitch expired after the 2022 season, and the league declined to renew it, instead contracting Endeavor Streaming to operate an international streaming service for the league, while three international broadcast partners acquired broadcast rights for their territories: